Having the right firearm by your side is essential for successful hunting.

 For instance, if you are looking for a rifle suitable for long-distance or short-distance hunting, you should use the name ‘hunting rifle’ itself.
 Compared to a shooting-sports rifle or a law-enforcement-based one, hunting rifles will have a unique design and some features.
 You will have to select one of the suitable models even within hunting rifles.

-Choosing the right hunting rifle for your needs is a multi-step process, indeed.
+The wide variety of rifles on the market, with semi-automatic and automatic options, makes choosing the right hunting rifle for your needs is a multi-step process, indeed.
 You will also have to choose between centerfire and rimfire rifles in the market.
 The centerfire rifle options are great when you want to hunt big-game species.
 On the other hand, you can choose the rimfire rifle options when focusing on the small-game species in an area.

 In the bygone era, there were a few types of hunting rifles.
 Depending on what they used to kill, you could get options like Buffalo rifle, Elephant rifle, and Express rifle.